KIRK PLAYERS

 Picture

 Ron Otrembiak * began his involvement with the Kirk Players during the 51st Season, portraying various supporting characters in all three shows.
 In the fall of 2017, he was awarded the honor of Player at Large.
 In addition to his on stage work, Ron has also worked the sound board.
-Ron is particularly proud that his daughter Gina has worked backstage with make-up, his wife has run the sound board, and his son Ed is a fixture at set build and strike.
+Ron is particularly proud that his daughter Gina has worked backstage with make-up, his wife has run the sound board, and his son Ed was a fixture at set builds and strike.

 Picture